 Your HOA Meeting Minutes

-If you’ve been entrusted with this task, you may have questions about what to to do.
-What information should you write down?
-How much of the discussion do you need to record?
-How do you keep track of everything that happens during the meeting?
-These ideas can help answer those questions.
+If you’ve been given this responsibility, you might be unsure about what to do.
+What facts should you write down?
+How much of the conversation should be recorded?
+How do you keep track of every detail of the meeting?
+These concepts can assist in addressing those queries.

 Before the Meeting